edwinbadillo/Algebra-and-Calculus-on-Polynomials/README.md

+ICOM 4035 Class Project:
-Class Project: Algebra and Calculus on Polynomials
+  Algebra and Calculus on Polynomials
 ===================================
 Objectives
   1. Understand the design, implementation and use of the ArrayList container class.